-Several changes have occurred in the past, making the recent flora more adaptive than earlier.
-One of them is replacing of mycosporine-like amino acid (MAA) with flavonol metabolism.
+Several changes have occurred in the past, making the recent flora more adaptive than the earlier one.
+One of them is the replacement of mycosporine-like amino acid (MAA) with the flavonol metabolism.
 Marine flora started producing MAA as a UV-protectant material.
-Gradual evolution pushed vegetation towards nutrient-poor land, and MAA (being an N-containing compound) became costly for them; this marks the turning point where the flavonol takes over MAA's function.
-Flavonols proved themselves as powerful in shielding UV-radiations, as the MAA (Agati et al., 2013; Cockell & Knowland, 1999), but the C-skeletal of flavonols makes them more cost-efficient for land plants (Pollastri & Tattini, 2011).
-In the meantime, flavonol, particularly quercetin derivatives, improved the water and nutrient taking ability of land plants by interacting with soil chemistry (Cesco et al., 2012) and also enabled them to build a string relationship with N-fixing bacteria and mycorrhizal fungi (Hassan & Mathesius, 2012; Wasson, Pellerone, & Mathesius, 2006); the mycorrhizal association with plants considered to be a peculiar event in the evolution of land flora (Field, Pressel, Duckett, Rimington, & Bidartondo, 2015).
-During nodulation, flavonol acts as an auxin transport inhibitor (Ng et al., 2012).
-The association of land flora with bacteria and fungi using the flavonoids supports Jorgensen's hypothesis (Jorgensen, 1993).
+Gradual evolution pushed the vegetation towards the nutrient-poor land, and MAA being the N-containing compound became costly for them; this becomes the turning point where the flavonol takes over MAA's function.
+Flavonols proved themselves as powerful in shielding UV-radiations as the MAA (Agati et al., 2013; Cockell & Knowland, 1999), but C-skeletal of flavonol makes it more cost-efficient for land plants (Pollastri & Tattini, 2011).
+In the meantime, flavonol, particularly quercetin derivatives, improved the water and nutrient taking ability of land plants by interacting with soil chemistry (Cesco et al., 2012) and also inspires them to make a deep relationship with N-fixing bacteria and mycorrhizal fungi (Hassan & Mathesius, 2012; Wasson, Pellerone, & Mathesius, 2006); the mycorrhizal association with plants considered to be a peculiar event in the evolution of land flora (Field, Pressel, Duckett, Rimington, & Bidartondo, 2015).
+During nodulation, flavonol plays a specific role of auxin transport inhibitor (Ng et al., 2012), hence enhances the local auxin levels, which further boosts the nodule organogenesis (Hassan & Mathesius, 2012).
+The association of land flora with bacteria and fungi using the flavonoids supports the hypothesis of Jorgensen (1993).